 This document provides guidance for those facilities interested in utilizing an alternative daily cover (ADC).
-Title 132 -Integrated Solid Waste Management Regulations, Chapter 3, states that an owner or operator of a solid waste disposal area accepting municipal solid waste must cover waste with six inches of soil at the end of each operating day, or at more frequent intervals if necessary, to control disease vectors, fires, odors, blowing litter, and scavenging.
-Chapter 3 also allows the Department to approve an alternative material of an alternative thickness as daily cover provided the owner or operator demonstrates the alternative material and thickness control disease vectors, fires, odors, blowing litter, and scavenging without presenting a threat to human health and the environment.
+Title 132 -Integrated Solid Waste Management Regulations, Chapter 3, states that an owner or operator of a solid waste disposal area accepting municipal solid waste must cover waste with six inches of earthen material (e.g. “soil”) at the end of each operating day, or at more frequent intervals if necessary, to control disease vectors, fires, odors, blowing litter, and scavenging.
+Chapter 3 also allows the Department to approve an alternative material of an alternative thickness as daily cover provided the owner or operator demonstrates the alternative material and thickness control disease vectors, fires, odors, blowing litter, and scavenging without presenting a threat to human health or the environment.
 The demonstration period generally lasts 180 days.
 The 180-day period allows for evaluation of the proposed ADC under differing climatic conditions.

 A plan for conducting an ADC demonstration must be submitted to the Department for review and approval prior to initiating the demonstration.
 Although there are no specific requirements on how to conduct the demonstration, it must provide meaningful and comparable results that allow the owner/operator to make an informed decision regarding the effectiveness of the ADC.
 The EPA's Solid Waste Disposal Facility Criteria, Technical Manual (EPA530-R-93-017) suggests a demonstration may consist of:

 - A side by side (six inches of soil and alternative cover) test pad;